davidmweber/dbwriter_rust/README.md

 Some hints for Rust:
 - Install flamegraph ('cargo install flamegraph') for some top-notch profiling.
 Execute this using `cargo flamegraph`
-- You can visualise the reslting SVG flamegraph by opening the flamegraph.svb file with Chrome or Firefox.
+- You can visualise the resulting SVG flamegraph by opening the flamegraph.svb file with Chrome or Firefox.

 # The good
 - The database first migration strategy works very well.